Larissa Waters: Leader of the Australian Greens

 Waters became the leader of the Australian Greens following Adam Bandt's loss of the seat of Melbourne during the 2025 Australian federal election.
 Waters was selected from 11 other senators, including Mehreen Faruqi and Sarah Hanson-Young, who also ran for candidacy, and one lower-house MP.

 As of May 2025, Waters is second-longest serving Green in parliament, after Sarah Hanson-Young.

-In October 2025, Waters claimed on an interview with the ABC-run Australian news program Insiders (whose host David Speers was trying to discuss antisemitism acter the recent Manchester synagogue attack in Manchester, England) that the attack was the fault of Israel and its actions in the Gaza conflict.
-This was heavily criticized by multiple Australian politicians, who claimed Waters's comments were insensitive, if not downright offensive, to many Jewish citizens of Australia.
-Jewish Labor MP Josh Burns claimed Waters's statement was providing an excuse for the attack by tying it to Israel, claiming Waters was saying "'Jews across the world are legitimate targets because of the actions of the Israeli government.'"
+In October 2025, Waters said in an interview on the Insiders programme that she had condemned the Manchester synagogue attack, but stated that Australia's failure to sanction Israel was a cause for the massacre.
+She said that Australia should stop selling weapons components to Israel and impose sanctions because of its actions in Gaza.
+Shadow finance minister James Paterson said Waters comments were insensitive and offensive.
+Jewish Labor MP Josh Burns commented by saying that Waters' comments suggested "Jews across the world are legitimate targets because of the actions of the Israeli government".

 Political concerns

-Waters' political concerns include environmental protection, gender equity, ending gender-based violence, and addressing the influence of and large donations by corporations.
+Waters' political concerns include environmental protection, gender equity, ending gender-based violence, and addressing the influence of large donations by corporations.

 Personal life

 Waters has one child with journalist Brendan O'Malley, born in 2009.
 Waters and O'Malley separated in 2013.
-Waters has another child born in 2016, who made Australian political history by becoming the first baby to be breastfed in the Senate chamber in 2017.
+Waters has another child born in 2016, who was the first baby to be breastfed in the Senate chamber in 2017.